Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: Introduction

 \subsection{Acknowledgements}

 We thank Nicolas Monod, whose paper \cite{Monod} was a valuable source of inspiration.
 We also thank Pierre Pansu: the present paper elaborates on several of his results.
 At last, we thank Y. Cornulier for useful comments and suggestions, and R. Sauer and M. Schr\" odl for drawing our attention to their paper \cite{SaSc}.
+We are grateful to the anonymous referees for their help in improving the exposition.
 M.B.\! was partially supported by the Labex Cempi and B.R. by the GeoLie project (ANR-15-CE40-0012).
 Both authors were supported by the GDSous/GSG project (ANR-12-BS01-0003).